Economics

 University of Queensland

-Universidad de Lima joins efforts with University of Queensland (UQ) to give the students from the Faculty of Business and Economics the chance to pursue studies in this renowned Australian institution and obtain the Bachelor of Business Management majoring in Marketing, International Business and others.
+Universidad de Lima joins efforts with University of Queensland (UQ) to give the students from the School of Business the chance to pursue studies in this renowned Australian institution and obtain the Bachelor of Business Management majoring in Marketing, International Business and others.

 Information: Antonio Esquivel Delfín (aesquive@ulima.edu.pe)

-Students from the Faculty of Business and Economics at Universidad de Lima are eligible to study in the École Supérieure de Commerce – Groupe ESC Clermont in France for an entire year and obtain the Bachelor in International Management.
+Students from the School of Business at Universidad de Lima are eligible to study in the École Supérieure de Commerce – Groupe ESC Clermont in France for an entire year and obtain the Bachelor in International Management.

 Information: Manuela Linares (malinare@ulima.edu.pe)